 Equally important, Maldives GCC helped island residents, local governments, the national utility, and governmental regulators to better work together to plan for and adjust to the expected impact of climate change.
 As a result, residents of one of the most vulnerable places in the world gained the tools and knowledge to plan for their future in the face of global climate change.

-- Created operator and laboratory technician certification programs to provide a platform for training existing staff and nurture a strong recruitment pool of trained personnel
+- Created operator and laboratory technician certification programs for the water production sector in order to train existing staff and nurture a strong recruitment pool

 - Developed a public utility